pnggroup/libpng/scripts/README.txt

  ltsugar.m4        =>  Used by autoconf tools
  ltversion.m4      =>  Used by autoconf tools
  lt~obsolete.m4    =>  Used by autoconf tools

+ intprefix.dfn     =>  Used by autoconf tools
+ macro.lst         =>  Used by autoconf tools
+ prefix.dfn        =>  Used by autoconf tools

 Further information can be found in comments in the individual makefiles.